sthaeron/forsyde-devtools/README.md

 ```

 ## Documentation
-Detailed documentation relating to the different components of this project can be found in the [docs](docs) directory.
+An overview of the project can be found in [project-overview.md](docs/project-overview.md).
 When in the development environment, the documentation can be built and served as a webpage using the commands:
 ```shell
 mkdocs build
 mkdocs serve